shini4i/argo-watcher/docs/reference/server-env.md

 | `OIDC_TOKEN_VALIDATION_INTERVAL` | How long (ms) a provider decision may be reused | `300000` | No |
 | `OIDC_REQUIRE_TASK_READ_AUTH` | Require a credential on `GET /api/v1/tasks/{id}` too | `false` | No |
 | `OIDC_GRAVATAR_FALLBACK` | Let the account card fall back to Gravatar when the provider sends no `picture` claim | `false` | No |

+`JWT_ISSUER` and `JWT_AUDIENCE` are enforced strictly once set: a token that omits the claim is rejected, so every pipeline must mint it *before* the variable is configured — see [JWT configuration](../guides/gitops-updater.md#jwt-configuration).

 Enabling OIDC also makes the Web UI's read endpoints require a credential — see [Protected endpoints](../guides/oidc.md#protected-endpoints).
 The `KEYCLOAK_*` variables were removed in 1.0.0 and now fail startup ([migration table](../guides/oidc.md#migrating-from-keycloak_)).